georgian-io/GAL/Short Tutorials/Reinforcement Learning from Human Feedback (RLHF)/introduction.md

 * Manually having annotators rank outputs is both expensive and time-consuming.
 What are my alternatives?

   In some cases, we might already have the rankings we need.
 For example, the [Stack Exchange Preferences Dataset](https://huggingface.co/datasets/lvwerra/stack-exchange-paired) consists of pairs of answers to Stack Exchange questions.
 Since the platform already uses a voting system, these existing votes can be used as the ranking instead.
+Similarly, other websites such as reddit also have a voting system and thus could be used in place of human annotators.
 There are also existing open source datasets such as [Anthropic's hh-rlhf](https://huggingface.co/datasets/Anthropic/hh-rlhf).

 * Some of these models have billions of parameters.
 How do they train these models efficiently?